acreloaded/acr/source/Readme.txt

 ============
 AssaultCube Reloaded, formerly AssaultCube Special Edition, is released under the GPL v3.
 Please see Readme-GPL3.txt.

+except /enet, which is licenced under the MIT Licence by Lee Salzman.

 Cheat Protection
 ================
 AssaultCube Reloaded, formerly AssaultCube Special Edition, highly supports fair play.
 In fact, that is one of our platforms.
 We will prevent cheating to the maximum extent possible using code/protocol.
-Bans are only a last resort.
+Bans are only a last resort, when code cannot be effective enough to prevent cheats, e.g. Wallhacks.

 AssaultCube License (Parent licence)
 =====================
-The AssaultCube source code is mainly based on the cube game/engine and uses the zLib licence.
+The AssaultCube source code is mainly based on the cube game/engine and uses the zLib licence (since the 4th clause no longer applies, it is identical to the zLib licence).
 This modification is allowed due to the licence described.

-Please note that clause 4 only applys to Cube, and does not apply to AssaultCube.
+Please note that clause 4 only applies to Cube, and does not apply to AssaultCube.
+Thus, AssaultCube Reloaded may relicence.

 Cube Licence (Grandparent licence)
 ==============